eesmer/CyberSecurity-Glossary/security-policies.md

 echo "Faillock Check..."
 faillock --reset --dry-run 2>/dev/null | grep -B1 'currently locked' | grep '^user'
 ```
 The script above lists user accounts for which the faillock mechanism is currently active.
 It shows accounts that are currently locked due to failed login attempts.

+> ## 3.
+Update Policy and Patch Management
+Timely application of updates plays a critical role in ensuring the security of systems and applications.<br>
+Outdated systems are vulnerable to known exploits and may become easy targets in real-world attack scenarios.<br>
+Neglecting to keep software and operating systems up to date is a significant security oversight.<br>
+Therefore, update processes should be planned and executed on a defined schedule and within regular maintenance windows.<br>